Report Plastic Pollution

 More information

-The New South Wales Government’s ban on single-use plastics commenced on 1 November 2022, banning plastic straws, stirrers, cutlery, plates and bowls, expanded polystyrene food service items, plastic cotton bud sticks, and microbeads in cosmetics.
-Lightweight plastic shopping bags were phased out on 1 June 2022.
+The New South Wales Government’s first ban on single-use plastics commenced on 1 November 2022.
+NSW has banned single-use plastic straws, stirrers, cutlery, plates, bowls, cotton bud sticks, expanded polystyrene food service items, and microbeads in cosmetics.
+NSW is proposing to ban more problematic plastics from 2025.
 Details here.

-The Victoria State Government laws banning single-use plastics commenced on 1 February 2023, including single-use plastic straws, cutlery, plates, drink stirrers, polystyrene food and drink containers, and plastic cotton bud sticks.
+The Victorian Government’s single-use plastics ban commenced on 1 February 2023, banning single-use plastic straws, cutlery, plates, drink stirrers, plastic cotton bud sticks, and expanded polystyrene food and drink containers.
 The ban includes conventional, degradable, and compostable plastic versions of these items.
 Details here.

 National commitments